cartzhang/CopyComponents/README.md

 Here, afford to *.cs, one of them is just copy the currrent level component ,and the other one is copy all the component include the subobjects's components.

+You can download the folder,and copy to you project,then u will see the function under the GameObject.

 So ,any question just let me known.

 Thanks.